asimihsan/asim_ihsan_io/hugo/content/posts/openai-discord-bot-on-aws/index.md

 ## Problem statement

-Creating a collaborative chatbot that can engage in conversations with multiple users is a challenging problem that requires a secure, cost-effective, and highly available solution.
-OpenAI's language models can be used to create such a chatbot.
-However, hosting it on a web application is not ideal because creating a usable web user experience would require more work than necessary.
-Using an existing chat platform makes it easier to access the chatbot on any device.
-Furthermore, the application needs to be secure, cost-effective, and highly available.
+Creating a chatbot that can have conversations with multiple users can be challenging.
+OpenAI's language models can be used to create such a chatbot, but hosting it on a web application is not ideal as it would require a lot of extra work.
+Using an existing chat platform makes it much simpler to access the chatbot from any device.
+Additionally, the application must be secure to protect user data, highly available to ensure the bot is always accessible, and cost-effective to prevent costly overhead.

 ## System overview